 The ELU is a very similar activation.
 The only difference is that it has and .

 Klambauer et al. (2017) recommend initialising layers with SELU activations according to where are the parameters for layer of the network and is the size of layer of the network.

-Instead of randomly setting units to zero as in conventional dropout, the authors propose setting units to .
+Instead of randomly setting units to zero as in conventional dropout, the authors propose setting units to where and are the hyperparameters given previously.
 They refer to this as alpha dropout.